SakSal-tech/trade-capture-system/docs/step-4-cashflow-bug-investigation.md

 1. Abstraction for external data (RateProvider interface)

 - What: I introduced a small `RateProvider` interface rather than hard‑coding rate lookups into `TradeService` or a util class.
-- Why: This isolates external dependency (market data) so we can mock it in unit tests, replace with a real adapter later (to a market data microservice or cache) and avoid mixing concern of cashflow logic with data retrieval.
+- Why: This isolates external dependency (market data) so can mock it in unit tests, replace with a real adapter later (to a market data microservice or cache) and avoid mixing concern of cashflow logic with data retrieval.
 - How: define interface:

   public interface RateProvider {
   Optional<BigDecimal> getRate(String indexName, LocalDate asOfDate);
   }

-  In production we wire an implementation.
-In tests we inject a `StaticRateProvider` or a Mockito mock.
+  In production wire an implementation.
+In tests inject a `StaticRateProvider` or a Mockito mock.

 2. Fail fast & clear validation (TradeValidationEngine)